Grant Herbert Logo

 So, setting expectations up front before entering into the relationship helps you refer back to those expectations when things go off the rails.

-One of the things I used to use in a lot of my executive coaching was asking my clients this simple question:
+One of the things I used to use in a lot of my executive coaching was asking my clients this simple question: "If you stopped doing what you say you're going to do along the journey, what do you want me to do?"

-So, setting clear expectations of what's going to happen along the way, setting a clear expectation as to what you will bring as a coach, and setting a clear expectation of what is expected of them as a coachee.
+Setting clear expectations of what's going to happen along the way, setting a clear expectation as to what you will bring as a coach, and setting a clear expectation of what is expected of them as a coachee.
+That's what each other needs.
+Make sure the expectations are clear and agree on those before moving forward.

 4. Create a plan.